Biography

 Associate Professor & Wellcome Trust/Royal Society Sir Henry Dale Fellow

-Caroline's research focuses on understanding the impact of apnoea on premature infant brain development.
 Apnoea - the cessation of breathing - is a common pathology associated with prematurity.
 These potentially life-threatening events can result in reduced cerebral oxygenation and frequent episodes of apnoea have been associated with long-term effects including reduced childhood cognitive ability.
 1 in every 10 babies are born prematurely; understanding and mitigating the long-term impact of premature birth is important to improve the lives of these children.
-Caroline develops approaches to analyse infant brain activity and physiological data, such as heart rate and oxygen saturation, to address clinically relevant questions in the field of neonatal neuroscience.
+We have created some animations to explain apnoea and brain development in premature babies, you can find these here.

 Key publications